-This year of 2011 has been more eventful for me than the 20 before it.
+This year has been more eventful for me than the 20 before it.
 Literally it has been crazy.
-Here is a fast forward of 2011 for you:
+Here is a summary of the last year for you:

 In January I joined Joel, who founded Buffer, to manage the Buffer Twitter account, besides my studying in the UK.
 I quickly became sucked in, took over marketing (I had no clue that is what I was doing at the time) and worked full time.
 I dropped out of College, we moved to San Francisco, raised money, and hired our first employees.

-Trying our best to stay in SF, we couldn’t grab one of the last Visa’s and got kicked out of the US.
-So starting next week, we will move to Hong Kong and try our luck there.
+Trying our best to stay in San Francisco, we couldn’t grab one of the last visas and got kicked out of the US, so starting next week we will move to Hong Kong and try our luck there.

 It’s been crazy.
 And it’s been a lot of fun.
 In fact, it has definitely been the best year of my life thus far.